Home Desserts Cookies Soft and Chewy Chocolate Chip Cookies

 Chocolate chip cookies are always a hit in our family.
 But how do you ensure soft and chewy chocolate chip cookies that melt in your mouth?

 I’ve listed a number of tips and tricks below for making the perfect chocolate chip cookie.
-But one of the secrets is including an extra egg yolk – which guarantees that oh so gooey chewy chocolate chip texture.
+But I’ll give you a preview on one of the best secrets.

 Soft and Chewy Chocolate Chip Cookies